AcademySoftwareFoundation/OpenCue/cueweb/README.md

         ```

     - Sentry environment variables
-        - If you use [Sentry](https://sentry.io/) system to monitor your application, the following environment variables should be set:
+        - If you use [Sentry](https://sentry.io/) system to monitor the CueWeb application, the following environment variables should be set:
             - SENTRY_ENVIRONMENT
             - SENTRY_URL
             - SENTRY_DSN